Estimated reading time: 6 minutes

 Step #2: Name your LLC

-The next step includes selecting the name of your LLC.
-Remember that business names must be original and unique.
+The next step includes selecting the name of your Limited liability company.
+Remember that your LLC’s name must be original and unique.
 States don’t allow businesses to share names.
 As you think about creating this new entity, start developing your thoughts on what it should be called.
 Your business name represents more than just a name, it’s also the start of building your brand.
 Your brand should appeal to your target audience and can tell any story that you like.
 Whether it’s a family name, a humorous play on words, or just a completely non-existent formal word; this is your opportunity to have something that truly represents your vision.

-Since your name must be unique, it’s important to have options with different variations, just in case the name you want is unavailable.
-You can utilize the online name search features of your incorporation state to determine if your name is available.
+Since your business name must be unique, it’s important to have options with different variations or abbreviations, just in case the name you want is unavailable.
+You can utilize the online name search features of your incorporation state to determine if your business name is available.
 Any active entity name cannot be used a second time.

 Additionally, we recommend a litmus test.
 It’s important to look at other key factors when considering your business name.
 For example, if you plan to have an associated website, you may want to look into domain availability for the name you are targeting.
 You may also want to perform a quick online search to find competitor names and ensure that your business name won’t be confused.
 An online search can also tell you if there is any negative press from a previous business with the name that you are seeking.
 Social media can be a great outlet for research, as well.
 You can review name availability, as well as any negative client feedback.

-Once you have all of these components aligned, you’ll be ready to file your entity!
+Now that you have all of these components aligned, you’ll be ready to file your business entity!

 Step #3: Registered Agent

 The best way to start your LLC filing process is with a Registered Agent.
 Registered Agents are nominated by your company to officially receive and send papers on your behalf.
-These papers include service of legal action (such as lawsuits), state filings and any other business mailings.
+These papers include service of legal action (such as lawsuits), state filings, business licenses, annual reports and any other business mailings.
 The Registered Agent must be a resident of the state or a corporation authorized to transact business in the state of incorporation.
 This means that a member of the LLC can act as the registered agent of the LLC; however, a company may not act as its own registered agent.

-- You can take advantage of working on your own schedule, without being tied to typical operating hours of 8am – 5pm.
-Your Registered Agent will be available during these hours to ensure that important legal documents are received.
+- As a business owner you can take advantage of working on your own schedule, without being tied to typical operating hours of 8am – 5pm.
+Your Registered Agent will be available during these hours to ensure that important legal documents, tax returns and service of process are received.

 - Having a Registered Agent allows you the flexibility of forming your LLC outside of your current state of residence.
-For instance, if you live in Florida, but want to utilize Nevada’s generous business laws, you can start an LLC in Nevada and then use a Registered Agent for all correspondence.
+For instance, if you live in California, but want to utilize Nevada’s generous business laws, you can start an LLC in Nevada and then use a Registered Agent for all correspondence and tax purposes.

 - If your business is not going to have a physical location (such as an online business), using a Registered Agent will give you a business location, while keeping your personal residence private.